diego-andersen/geometry/README.md

 **I have an idea for a feature, can I submit a PR?**

-Please do. geometry is a work in progress, so if you want to help improve it, your idea is welcome.
+Please do. logic is a work in progress, so if you want to help improve it, your idea is welcome.
 We're not looking to add a lot of default features to not overload the theme.
-However, plugins are a great way of extending geometry without overloading it.
+However, plugins are a great way of extending logic without overloading it.
 If you have an idea for a plugin, feel free to submit it and we'll always give our best to provide constructive feedback and help you improve.